bbauska/W3Cx-5of5/README.md

 A loop is used to run the same block of code several times while a condition is satisfied.

-If you have trouble with loops, the online tool [slowmoJS](https://toolness.github.io/slowmo-js/) can be really
+If you have trouble with loops, the online tool
+<a href="https://toolness.github.io/slowmo-js/">slowmoJS</a> can be really
 useful: you just have to copy and paste an example into it to run it step by step and see how your program executes loops.